Niteesh3110/PyAdventurer/README.md

 - Add a main menu and game over screen.
 - Improve graphics and sound effects.

-## Contributing

-Feel free to fork this repository and submit pull requests with your improvements.
-If you find any bugs or have suggestions, please open an issue.

 ## License

 This project is open-source and available under the MIT License.
 See the [LICENSE](LICENSE) file for more details.